-There are no binding rules applicable to the use of 'cookies' or equivalent technology.
+There are no binding rules applicable to the use of cookies or equivalent technology under the Act on the Protection of Personal Information of 2003, as amended (APPI).
 Any data collected through the use of cookies is generally considered not to be personally identifiable by itself.
-If, however, such data can be easily linked to other information and thereby can identify a specific individual, then the data will constitute personal data subject to the Act on the Protection of Personal Information of 2003 (APPI), as amended.
+If, however, such data can be easily linked to other information and thereby can identify a specific individual, then the data will constitute personal data subject to the APPI.

 Also, the 2020 Amendment, which fully took effect on 1 April 2022, has introduced the concept of 'individual-related information'.
-Individual-related information means information concerning an individual that is not personal information, pseudonymised information, or anonymised information for a transferor but a transferee can identify the relevant individual by linking such transferred information with the PI held by the transferee.
-In the context of cookies sync, when if they are not personally identifiable for a transferor but are expected to be synched and used by a transferee as personal data, these cookies would constitute 'individual-related information', and the transferor must confirm that the transferee has obtained consent from the relevant individual to the collection of such data as personal data.
+Individual-related information means information concerning an individual that is not personal information (PI), pseudonymised information or anonymised information for a transferor, but a transferee can identify the relevant individual by linking such transferred information with the PI held by the transferee.
+In the context of cookies, if they are not personally identifiable for a transferor but are expected to be synced and used by a transferee as personal data, these cookies would constitute individual-related information, and the transferor must confirm that the transferee has obtained consent from the relevant individual to the collection of such data as personal data.